istio/istio.io/content/en/docs/setup/upgrade/index.md

 you must configure them to point to the new control plane.
 This is controlled during sidecar injection based on the namespace label `istio.io/rev`.

-To upgrade the namespace `test-ns`, relabel it to point to the canary revision:
+To upgrade the namespace `test-ns`, add the `istio.io/rev` label to point to the `canary` revision and remove the `istio-injection` label.

 {{< text bash >}}
-$ kubectl label namespace default istio-injection- istio.io/rev=canary
+$ kubectl label namespace test-ns istio-injection- istio.io/rev=canary
 {{< /text >}}

-Note that the above command is also removing the `istio-injection` label because otherwise it would take precedence over the `istio.io/rev` label (for backward compatibility).
+The `istio-injection` label must be removed because it takes precedence over the `istio.io/rev` label for backward compatibility.

 After the namespace updates, you need to restart the pods to trigger re-injection.
 One way to do this is using: